DavProgramer/Scripting-for-Data-Engineering-course/README.md

 # Scripting-for-Data-Engineering-course
-Scripting with Python and SQL for Data Engineering course

 This is a project for the Scripting with Python and SQL for Data Engineering course in Coursera:

 Build a notebook that reformats data into JSON